cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   ---------------------------

   // -> indexOf() returns the starting index of a given string.
 It can take a second argument that will make the search start from that given index.
-  // -> lastIndexOf() method does the same thing, but it starts searching from the end of a given string, so it will result with the last occurrance.
-It takes an optional second argument as an index to start the backwards search.
+  // -> lastIndexOf() method does the same thing, but it starts searching from the end of a given string, so it will result in the last occurrence.
+It takes an optional second argument as an index to start the backward search.
-  // Both of them returns -1 if the value is not found, and both of them are case sensitive.
+  // Both of them return -1 if the value is not found, and both of them are case sensitive.

   const sentence = "a taco cat loves tacos.";